trunnion/cargo-acap/README.md

 ## Packaging

 `cargo acap` builds your application's executable and then packages it into an `.eap` application package.
-The package contains metadata which is set to sensible defaults, but can be overridden via `Cargo.toml`.
+The package contains metadata which is set to sensible defaults but can be overridden via `Cargo.toml`.

 ```toml
 [package.metadata.acap]